About the course RF9 Physics of Failure

 Dr. Ir.
 Coen Smits:

-He has been working as a reliability specialist at Holland Innovative for over 10 years.
+Working as a reliability specialist at Holland Innovative for over 10 years.
 Over this period he finished several assignments in the high tech and automotive industry.
 Before that, he used the develop production equipment for solar cells at OTB Solar.
 He holds a Ph.D. in Applied Physics from the Eindhoven University of Technology and worked for some time at the RWTH Aachen University.

 Certificate / diploma